Department of Computer Science

 BS in Computer Science

 Many people imagine that one must learn advanced mathematics to become a computer scientist or software developer.
 To be sure, some applications, such as computational modeling of physical processes, require techniques from advanced mathematics.
 Other applications, however, do not require mathematics beyond the basics taught in a strong high school program.
 Far more important is the ability to think logically and precisely and the ability to devise a plan to solve a problem.
-We have had students successfully convert to Computer Science from a variety of non-technical disciplines, including history, classics, and English literature.
+Students have successfully converted to Computer Science from a variety of non-technical disciplines, including history, classics, and English literature.

-All students are reminded that, in addition to meeting departmental requirements for a major, they must also meet the University Core Curriculum requirements.
+In addition to meeting departmental requirements for a major, students must meet the University Core Curriculum requirements.
 Students are advised that COS 420 Object-Oriented Design satisfies the Core Curriculum Capstone requirement.

 The total number of credits for graduation is 120.

 Courses used to fulfill major requirements in sections A through E below must be passed with a grade of C– or better.
-The accumulative grade point average of all courses applied to the major must be at least 2.0.
-At most three credits of COS 497 can be used to meet a degree requirement.
+The cumulative grade point average of all courses applied to the major must be at least 2.0.
+A maximum of 3 credits of COS 497 Independent Study in Computer Science can be used to meet a degree requirement.

 The specific course requirements are as follows: